Token Efficiency Optimization

 We discussed caching in ML System Design.
 For Agents, Semantic Caching saves 100% of tokens.

-Ref: Cost Management.
+Ref: Cost Management for Agents.

 If User: "Hello" is cached, we send 0 tokens to LLM.